 The Schimmel Family has generously agreed to provide up to $25 million in matching funds to amplify the impact of endowed gifts from other donors to the life sciences.
 New Fellowships and other leadership gifts that are eligible for the Schimmel Family Program match will unlock dollar for dollar funds that will go into the Schimmel Family Program, earmarked for the same purpose as the seed funding.
 This is a unique and exciting opportunity to double the impact of your philanthropic support.
 Contact Director of Development Dooyon Cho with questions.

 Volunteer as an Ambassador for MIT’s 24-Hour Giving Challenge

 Each year, the School of Science joins the rest of the MIT community in promoting the importance of participation at all levels during the 24-Hour Giving Challenge.
 We are always in need of ambassadors to help amplify this message to classmates, colleagues, friends, and others.
 Contact Director of Development Dooyon Cho if you are interested in helping this year.

 Attend the Friends of Biology Annual Event

 Each year, the Biology community gathers for the Friends of Biology annual event to honor past accomplishments, thank supporters, and highlight the exciting research taking place across our many labs.
-Contact Director of Development Daniel Griffin if you are interested in attending the upcoming Friends of Biology gathering.
+Contact Director of Development Dooyon Cho if you are interested in attending the upcoming Friends of Biology gathering.